 Pet moving requires special attention before, during and after the move.
 You need to prepare your pet for the transition, arrange for transport, and help them adjust to the new home.
-Protect your pet’s safety by keeping them happy and healthy during the moving process.
+We’ll help you protect your pet’s safety by keeping them happy and healthy during the moving process.

-As soon as you know you are moving, begin preparing your pet.
+As soon as you know you need to transport your pet, begin preparing your pet.
 First, take your pet to a vet for a full checkup and ask for copies of vaccination and other health records.
 You’ll want to send these records with your transporter as part of USDA regulations.

-Next, research the state and city pet regulations for your new home and fulfill those obligations.
+Next, research the state and city pet regulations for the pet’s new home and fulfill any obligations.
 Verify that your pet has the appropriate identification tags and paperwork necessary to be transferred to a new city or state.

 Finally, arrange for pet transport.
 Decide how you will ship your pet and compare prices of several options.
 Purchase the necessary supplies, and prepare your pet for transport by crate training it or taking it on more rides in the car.

-There are several ways to get your pet to your new home.
-If you are moving nearby, you will probably just move pets in the car with you.
+There are several ways to get your pet to its new home.
+If you are moving the pet nearby, you will probably just move pets in the car with you.
 Make sure to use an appropriately sized kennel to keep your pet safe.

-You may want to ask a friend or neighbor to take care of your pet for a few days after the move.
-Then, once things are settled, you can arrange for your pet to be brought to your new home.
+You may want to ask a friend or neighbor to take care of your pet for a few days after a household move.
+Once things are settled, you can arrange for your pet to be brought to your new home.
 This ensures that the pet does not distract you during the moving process, and that your pet is not exposed to all the scary sights, sounds, and people that he or she may encounter during the move.

-If you are moving pets long-distance, you can also drive your pet.
+If you are transporting pets long-distance, you can also drive your pet.
 If the trip will require an overnights stay, make sure to reserve a hotel room that allows pets.

-If you are unable to take your pet to your home yourself, you will need to arrange for your pet to be transported.
-Most commonly, pet owners have their pet shipped by air, in the same airplane that they are traveling in.
+If you are unable to take your pet to its new home yourself, you will need to arrange for your pet to be transported.
+Pet owners sometimes have their pet shipped by air.
 There are several things to remember when shipping your pet by air, so make sure to know your airlines requirements and procedures.

 Professional Pet Movers